 - Check the dates of the cited material.

-- If there are different publication dates, go ahead and use the first author’s surname, et al., and then the date.
+- If there are different publication dates, continue to use the first author’s surname, et al., and then the date.

 However, if the years of publication are the same, you’ll need to list the authors’ surnames until you reach the first different author.

-Researchers Frederick Alonzo and Stuart Lessing collaborate on papers, in this case, they also worked with four other authors on other projects.
+Let’s say researchers Frederick Alonzo and Stuart Lessing collaborate on papers.
+In this case, they also worked with four other authors on other projects.
 List the author names, followed by the date of publication in-text.

 Citing several authors within the text and in your reference list can be time-consuming and confusing; however, it’s important that you point your reader to the correct source.
 Since many researchers collaborate in their respective fields, you will find this scenario comes up frequently during your research.